EDUCBA Logo

 Total transaction time Four seconds to be precise, in the case of Ripple.
 2.5 minutes to be precise, in the case of Litecoin.

 Hashing Algorithm RPCA (Ripple Protocol Consensus Algorithm).
-Scrypt.
+Script.

 Conclusion

 Litecoin has multiple functions as compared to Ripple.
-Litecoin focuses on international transactions, peer-to-peer transactions, and daily transactions, whereas Ripple solely focuses on cross-border transactions.
-Ripple stands number three in worldwide cryptocurrency ratings, whereas Litecoin stands number five in worldwide cryptocurrency ratings.
-Ripple is used for making payments in large companies and banking institutions, whereas Litecoin is used for international peer-to-peer business transactions that are placed in the fifth border transactions.
+Litecoin focuses on international, peer-to-peer, and daily transactions, whereas Ripple solely focuses on cross-border transactions.
+Ripple stands number three in worldwide cryptocurrency ratings, whereas Litecoin stands five in worldwide cryptocurrency ratings.
+Large companies and banking institutions use Ripple for making payments, while international peer-to-peer business transactions placed in the fifth border transactions utilize Litecoin.

-Ripple was founded in the year 2012 for the purpose of ensuring secure, easy to use, and safe, low-cost international transactions, whereas LItecoin was founded in the year 2011 to act like a better version of Ripple that can offer multiple functions and not just focus on one basic function only.
-Ripple relies on one function, and this is why the overall maintenance of the same is a bare minimum, whereas maintaining Litecoin requires a lot of effort since it focuses on delivering multiple functions.
+Ripple was founded in 2012 to ensure secure, easy-to-use, safe, low-cost international transactions.
+In contrast, Litecoin was founded in 2011 to offer multiple functions and not just focus on one basic process, acting as a better version of Ripple.
+Ripple relies on one function, which is why the overall maintenance of the same is a bare minimum, whereas maintaining Litecoin requires a lot of effort since it focuses on delivering multiple functions.

 Recommended Articles